Visiting Disney World between mid-August and Halloween?

 Visit the popular characters before the party begins

-The characters at Mickey's Not-So-Scary Halloween Party are a HUGE draw, and it isn't unusual for some of them to get lines that last 2 hours (or more!).
+The characters at Mickey’s Not-So-Scary Halloween Party are a HUGE draw, and it isn’t unusual for some of them to have lines that last 2 hours (or more!).

 BUT some of the most popular characters start meeting guests before the party even begins.

-For the shortest waits (and to keep from having to waste precious party time), consider meeting 1 or 2 party-exclusive characters before the party kicks off.
+For the shortest waits (and to keep from having to waste precious party time), consider meeting 1 or 2 of these party-exclusive characters before MNSSHP kicks off:

-- Jack Skellington and Sally (Town Square Theater) starts meeting around 4:30 p.m.
+- Jack Skellington and Sally (Town Square Theater) start meeting around 4:30 p.m.

-- Seven Dwarfs (Pete's Silly Sideshow in Fantasyland) starts meeting around 6:15 p.m.
+- Seven Dwarfs (Pete’s Silly Sideshow) start meeting around 6:15 p.m.

-- Elvis Stitch (Stitch's Great Escape in Tomorrowland) starts meeting around 6:30 p.m.
+- Elvis Stitch (inside the old Stitch’s Great Escape attraction across from Monsters, Inc.) starts meeting around 6:30-6:45 p.m.

 People that live outside of Florida may be shocked at how hot the temps remain all the way up into November.